adderbyte/Conversational_AI/README.md

 ------------------------------------

 * There is the requirement file.
-* requirement installation`
+* To install the required modules using the requirement file :

-`pip install -r requirements.txt
+`pip install -r requirements.txt`

 -------------------------------------

           Install Application
 -------------------------------------

-*  The to install the entire applicaion :
+*  Then to install the  applicaion :
+*  clone the repo and from command line type :

 `pip  install -e .`